How to Defrost Chicken

 Best Way to Defrost Chicken: Refrigerator Thawing

 This is the most reliable and safe method to defrost chicken, and also the one that requires no hands-on attention.
 But you need to plan ahead, especially if you are thawing a whole chicken, or a large amount of bone-in pieces in a single package.
 It might not be the fastest method, but it is the safest.

-How Long to Thaw chicken in the Fridge?
+How Long to Defrost Chicken in the Fridge

-Even a pound of ground chicken or a couple of pounds of boneless chicken breasts will probably take up to a day to fully thaw in the fridge, and a a bunch of bone-in pieces or a five pound bird might take two days.
+Even a pound of ground chicken or a couple of pounds of boneless chicken breasts will probably take up to a day to fully thaw in the fridge.
+A bunch of bone-in pieces or a five pound bird might take two days.
 You can leave refrigerator-thawed chicken in the fridge for up to 3 days before cooking.
 The amount of time thawed chicken can be held in the fridge depends on how fresh it was when it was frozen.

 To thaw chicken quickly when you are in a rush, place frozen chicken in a tightly sealed bag (either in vacuum sealed bags or sturdy, leak-proof, zipper-top storage bags) in a bowl of cold water.

 Do NOT defrost chicken in hot water!
 It’s not safe.
 Besides possibly causing bacteria to form, warm water will also start to “cook” the outside of the meat before the middle is thawed).
 Some people like to place the sealed chicken in a bowl, and allow cold water to run over the chicken, filling the bowl and overflowing into the sink, until the chicken is defrosted.
 This is effective, but a pretty big waste of water, so I don’t recommend it.

 You can quickly thaw ground chicken (or turkey) in about an hour, a small amount of boneless chicken will probably defrost in 1 to 2 hours, larger amounts and bigger cuts may take a few hours.